enkidevs/curriculum/mongodb/intro/crud/querying-a-collection-5.md

 **Note:** The `$inc` operator is used to either increase or decrease the value of the specified field.
 If the field doesn't exist, it will be created with the value specified with the `$inc` operator.

+You might be wondering what the difference between the `findOneAndUpdate()` and `updateOne()` methods are.
+The first difference is that the `findOneAndUpdate()` method returns the document that will be updated (or the updated document) while the `updateOne()` method returns a document that contains the following:
+- `matchedCount` that contains the number of matched documents
+- `modifiedCount` that contains the number of modified documents
+- `upsertedId` that contains the `_id` of the upserted[1] document

+The second, and more important, difference is that the `updateOne()` method (as well as `update()` and `updateMany()`) performs an atomic update[2].
+When using `findOneAndUpdate()` method, we retrieve the content of the document and then we update it.
+In this case, we are more interested on the content rather than the success of the transaction.

 ---
 ## Practice